Frankie Provenzano: A1 Grand Prix

 Provenzano took part in the British round of the 2007–08 A1 Grand Prix season as a rookie driver for A1 Team Italy.
 This meant that he took part in an extra practice session prior to the event, before handing the car back to regular driver Edoardo Piscopo for the remainder of the weekend.

 GP2 Series

 Over the winter of 2008–2009, Provenzano was signed by the Trident Racing team to compete in the third round of the 2008–09 GP2 Asia Series season.
-He replaced previous incumbent Alberto Valerio in the seat, and has been partnered by Adrián Vallés, who also made his début for Trident at the same time.
+He replaced previous incumbent Alberto Valerio in the seat, and was partnered by Adrián Vallés, who also made his début for Trident at the same time.
 Provenzano was himself replaced by Ricardo Teixeira after four races.

 World Series by Renault

 Provenzano was then signed by Prema Powerteam for a 2009 campaign in the World Series by Renault, partnering Omar Leal.
 However, he left the team after the second round, and returned to International Formula Master.